 The retelling of countless stories and the many variations of the handwritten cards with which the book was illustrated made a strong impression on me – in psychology this is called “insight”.
 For this day, when people ask me where to start studying mind map technology, I recommend this very book.
 Although several variations for the business audience have subsequently been published, I believe that to introduce Mind-Map there is nothing better than “Superthinking”.

-There are several terms on the Web for the Mind-Map technique: Intellect Map, Mind Map, Memory Map, Mind Map, Idea Map, and many more variations.
+There are several terms on the Web for the Mind-Map technique: Intellect Map, Mind Map, Memory Map, Idea Map, and many more variations.
 In my review, I will use the English-language names, explaining them as necessary.

 Circle of Issues